brainstormforce/bb-header-footer/readme.txt

 == Description ==

-Have you ever thought of a <a href=” https://www.ultimatebeaver.com/?utm_source=wp-repo&utm_campaign=bb-header-footer&utm_medium=description”>Beaver Builder addon</a> that allows you to use customized templates and pages as a header or footer across your website?
+Have you ever thought of a <a href="https://www.ultimatebeaver.com/?utm_source=wp-repo&utm_campaign=bb-header-footer&utm_medium=description">Beaver Builder addon</a> that allows you to use customized templates and pages as a header or footer across your website?
 Beaver Builder Header Footer adds a settings option to your page builder settings page making it easier to add customizable header and footer.

 All you need to do is -